PyDPainter logo PyDPainter Docs Gallery Download Blog

 Dither at 8.
 More of a mixture, it can be used as a base for coloring rocks or plants.

-Max dithering (20).
+Max dithering is 20.
 The gradient is barely recognizable.
-Can be used as a base before using other drawing modes such as Smooth or Blend.
+Can be used as a noise base before using other drawing modes such as Smooth or Blend.

 Documentation written by Stephane Anquetil